Your child’s pediatrician may give you a growth chart that explains how your child compares physically to other children his age.

 According to Centers for Disease Control and Prevention (CDC), providers have used growth charts dating back to 1977.

-Many factors go into the creation of a growth chart, Forster said.
+Many factors go into the creation of a growth chart, Holz said.
 Genetic components, calories in, calories out and general metabolism are a few of those factors.

 Generally, health care providers use World Health Organization (WHO) growth standards for infants and children ages 0 to 2 years and CDC growth charts for children ages 2 years and up.